Okoth67/okoth67.github.io/_posts/2025-01-25-benchmarking-wekeza-llm.md

 ### 📈 Step 5: Visualize the IFScore

-We plotted IFScore vs number of keywords in prompt:
+I plotted IFScore vs number of keywords in prompt:

 ```python
 import matplotlib.pyplot as plt